marcel-dempers/docker-development-youtube-series/monitoring/logging/fluentd/kubernetes/README.md

 <a href="https://youtu.be/Gp0-7oVOtPw" title="Fluentd"><img src="https://i.ytimg.com/vi/Gp0-7oVOtPw/hqdefault.jpg" width="50%" height="50%" alt="Fluentd" /></a>

+The most important components to understand is the fluentd `tail` plugin. <br/>
+This plugin is used to read logs from containers and pods on the file system and collect them.

 ## We need a Kubernetes cluster

 Lets create a Kubernetes cluster to play with using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/)